 2 – Setting expectations.
 It’s uncommon for project teams to announce stakeholder-impacting news without receiving some level of push back, even it’s minor.
 But unless you want to foster an us-and-them environment (which isn’t beneficial for anyone), your team will probably need to be ready to make some revisions to the expectations that are set from time to time.
 It’s likely some level of user concerns will need to be addressed.
 There may be consequences your team didn’t anticipate, such as work disruptions or impacts to ongoing operations.
 Gaining an understanding of stakeholders’ concerns and working with them to reach agreement requires someone skilled in identifying workable alternatives and related negotiation techniques.

 4 – Managing team workloads.
-Tasks and responsibilities are typically managed as part of the day-to-day activities of the PMO and with little fanfare.
+Tasks and responsibilities are typically managed as part of the day-to-day activities of the Project Team and with little fanfare.
 When everyone knows their job, few activities truly begin in orphan status.
-But occasionally, either when the team is particularly busy or an action item is complex or uncommon, there may be a need to devote more focus to managing the various workloads happening inside the PMO.
+But occasionally, either when the team is particularly busy or an action item is complex or uncommon, there may be a need to devote more focus to managing the various workloads happening inside the Project Team.
 Successfully ensuring that all affected team members are on board with how tasks are assigned—and working with the group to address concerns about timeframes, skill levels, and even equitable distribution of responsibilities—calls for an experienced negotiator.